How To Use Google Search Console For Your Auto Dealership

-Google Search Console (formally known as Webmaster Tools) is a free tool that shows all the technical elements behind your website’s performance.
+Google Search Console is a free tool that shows all the technical elements behind your website’s performance.
 It tells you which pages aren’t working, what links are broken, and what HTML code needs to be fixed — all those little things that we expect to run smoothly, but rarely ever do.

 But who cares about all the technical mumbo-jumbo when your blog is blowing up your website traffic, right?

 Wrong.
 If your dealership website doesn’t function properly, it will suffer in the long run, and nothing — not even your stellar blog content — will be able to save it.

 Luckily, Search Console is fairly easy to set up.
 There are several ways to gain access to Search Console for your website:

 - Log in to your Domain Name Provider

 - Upload an HTML file to your website